The Most Effective Types of Content on Social Media in 2026 [New Data]

 This type of content is growing fast because more people now discover and buy products through social media.
 In fact, many users from Gen Z, millennials, and Gen X have bought something directly from a social app in the past few months.

-12. Disappearing Content:
+12. Disappearing Content

 Disappearing content — like Instagram Stories — only stays up for a short time, usually 24 hours.
 This short window encourages people to watch and interact before it’s gone.
 It creates a sense of urgency, which can lead to more views and faster actions.